PrimeLens/My-notes-on-setting-up-a-Basic-Ruby-on-Rails-5-app-for-Linux-osX-with-Heroku-deploy/README.md

     $ ruby -v                 # to get version. most likely its currently 2.0.0
     $ rbenv install -l        # to get a list of available versions
-    $ rbenv install 2.2.3     # download latest version of ruby
+    $ rbenv install 2.4.0     # download latest version of ruby
-    $ rbenv global 2.2.3      # set it so we use the new ver
+    $ rbenv global 2.4.0      # set it so we use the new ver
                               # quit terminal and start it again
-    $ ruby -v                 # => ruby 2.2.3p173
+    $ ruby -v                 # => ruby 2.4.0p0

 #### Install Rails

+Install rails with the next command.
+Dont use sudo here as we dont want rails installed in root

-    $ sudo gem install rails  # will install rails
+    $ gem install rails -v 5.0.1
+    $ rbenv rehash

+Check the version of rails installed

-    $ rails -v                # print the version installed
+    $ rails -v

 #### Create a rails app